geoffthorpe/newhcp/doc/stateless-kdc.md

 # Stateless KDC service

-This service takes advantage of two powerful new features in the Heimdal kerberos implementation, namely namespace principals and synthetic principals.
+This service takes advantage of two powerful new features in the Heimdal kerberos implementation: namespace principals and synthetic principals.
 The result is that service and client/role principals do not need to be known and registered in the KDC database - the service is "stateless" in that sense.
 Instead, users and service owners are provisioned with X509v3 certificates that